cbdevnet/midimonster/backends/openpixelcontrol.md

 #### Known bugs / problems

-If the connection is lost, it is currently not reestablished and may cause exit the MIDIMonster entirely.
+If the connection is lost, it is currently not reestablished and may cause the MIDIMonster to exit entirely.
-Thisi behaviour may be changed in future releases.
+This behaviour may be changed in future releases.

+While acting as an OpenPixelControl server, the backend allows multiple clients to connect.
+This may lead to confusing data output when multiple clients are trying to control the same strip.

+16 bit server mode is not implemented yet.
+This will be fixed in a future release.